ctokoli/personal-portfolio-site/README.md

   - [❓ FAQ ](#-faq-)
   - [📝 License ](#-license-)

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Personal Portfolio <a name="about-project"></a>

-**Hello Microverse** is a first coding project for new Microverse students.
-This helps them to understand the concept of linters configuration, version control, GitHub flow and open pull request.
+**Personal Portfolio**  is an indepth personal project that expose students to fundamental concepts of web development.
+Working on this project help us to learn about CSS Flexbox and Grid concepts.
+We also learn about making the website responsive by using CSS Media queries.